 However, just eating less and increasing your daily activity is not what sells books, people have created thousands of different diets.
 Yet, these diets have one purpose.
 They make you lose weight by sticking to the condition mentioned above – a calorie deficit.

 The second approach to fasting is Alternate-Day fasting.

-Now, this method could sound quite extreme for beginners, so we don’t recommend you try it if you are just starting intermittent fasting.
+Now, this method could sound quite intense for beginners, so we don’t recommend you try it if you are just hearing about IF.

 So, you will have fasted for 3 or 4 days a week, which may sound quite scary for you (there is a version of this method, which allows eating up to 500 calories a day in the fasting days).

 With that being said, eating 500 calories a day and then eating 3500 calories on the next day is the same as eating 2000 calories every day.
 At the end of the week, all that matters are calories in versus calories out.